AlexandreDdaCosta/olympus/service/salt/fs/users/README.md

 *vimuser*.
 Settings like *ssh_public_key* and *is_staff* would pose a systemic risk as they would allow capabilities that should not be available to system users.

+* **class**.
+A system user would have a class designation of *system*.
+If no shell is assigned to a system user, the default will be */usr/sbin/nologin*.
+According to the Debian convention, when a system user is provisioned, that user will be assigned a UID in the range of FIRST_SYSTEM_UID and LAST_SYSTEM_UID,